What is School Direct?

 To find out more about our partnership with the universities please visit:

 - UK university degree (2:2 or above) or a recognised equivalent qualification

 - Grade C (4) above in GCSE English Language and Mathematics

-- You will be required to undergo an enhanced DBS check to verify you’re suitable for working with young people
+- You will be required to undergo an enhanced DBS check to verify you are suitable for working with young people